 Does my MRU need recalibration?

-The MRU calibration certificate is valid for 4 years, and full product specification is maintained in this period under normal operating conditions.
+The Norwegian Subsea MRU calibration certificate is valid for 4 years, and full product specification is maintained in this period under normal operating conditions.

 Notes:

-1. The specified heave accuracy is maintained over the MRU's lifetime, also without re-calibration.
+- The specified heave accuracy of 5 cm / 5% is maintained over the MRU's lifetime, also without re-calibration.

-2. Re-calibration and validation of the MRU every 4th year is recommended if the customer requires full product specification after expiration of a valid calibration certificate.
+- Re-calibration and validation of the MRU every 4th year is recommended only if the customer requires full product specification after expiration of a valid calibration certificate.

-4. The lifetime accuracy in roll & pitch, without re-calibration, will not exceed
+- The lifetime accuracy in roll & pitch, without re-calibration and under normal operating conditions, not exceed

-5. Thus, selecting a more accurate model than initially required may extend the calibration intervals or remove the need for re-calibration altogether.
+- Thus, selecting a more accurate model than initially required may extend the calibration intervals or remove the need for re-calibration.

 In summary, for most applications, no recalibration is required.
 Examples: